An Overview of Amberen Menopause Relief

 Is Amberen Safe?

-Several clinical trials have been conducted on Amberen and support its use as a method of choice for climacteric symptoms.
+There have been several clinical trials conducted on Amberen and support its use as a method of choice for climacteric symptoms.

 However, those with hypertension or history of a hysterectomy should consult with their healthcare provider before taking Amberen.